Felix Svensson

 Felix Svensson (born 9 August 1997) is a Swedish-born Swiss sprinter competing primarily in the 200 metres.
 He qualified for the 200 metres at the 2024 Summer Olympics.
-Born in Gothenburg, Sweden has represented Switzerland since 2019, but did not gain full eligibility for international competitions until 2022.
+Born in Gothenburg, Svensson has represented Switzerland since 2019, but did not gain full eligibility for international competitions until 2022.

 In January 2024, he set the Swiss national indoor record for the 200 metres, running 20.92.
-In July, he qualified for the 2024 Summer Olympics based on his world ranking.
+In July, he qualified for the 2024 Summer Olympics.

-He is the son of hurdler Frida Svensson and tennis player Jonas Svensson.
+He is the son of former 400-metre hurdler Frida Svensson and tennis player Jonas Svensson.

+Career

+Svensson´s family moved to Switzerland in 2001, and he grew up in the French-speaking part of the country.
+He initially played tennis and began athletics to improve his conditioning for the sport.

+Representing Sweden, Svensson finished fifth in the 200 metres at the 2017 European Athletics U23 Championships in Bydgoszcz.
+There, he recorded a personal best of 20.87s in the semi-finals before delivering another sub-21 performance (20.95s) in the final.

+Having previously represented Sweden internationally, Svensson decided in 2019 to change national teams and henceforth, to compete for Switzerland in the future.
+During his transition time, he was not eligible to represent any nation resulting in him not competing internationally for three years.
+He became eligible to compete for Switzerland in 2022.

+In 2022, Svensson won the Swiss indoor 200 metres title and set a national record of 20.92s.
+In June the same year, he ran 20.43s in Zofingen to meet the qualifiying standard for the 2022 European Championships in Munich.